stevenshoemaker/KCHousingData/README.md

 * Non-Technical Stakeholder Presentation

 #### Distribution
 This project was done as a classroom assignment.
-If you'd like to know more about my methods please contact me.(mailto:someone@example.com).
+If you'd like to know more about my methods please contact me.

 # Comments | Questions | Complements